-253. Plaintiffs incorporate by reference as though fully set forth herein the preceding paragraphs of this Complaint.

-254. Plaintiffs PATRICIA EIDLER, STACIA STINER, MARY-CATHERINE JONES, HELEN CARLSON, and BONITA HAGER continue to live at a BROOKDALE assisted living facility.
-Unless and until BROOKDALE brings its facilities into compliance with the requirements of the ADA and applicable federal disability access design standards, the abovenamed Plaintiffs will continue to be denied full and equal access to and enjoyment of BROOKDALE's facilities as a result of physical access barriers in violation of the ADA.
+- 232. Plaintiffs incorporate by reference as though fully set forth herein the preceding paragraphs of this Complaint. - 233.
+Each of the Plaintiffs continues to live at a BROOKDALE assisted living facility.
+Unless and until BROOKDALE brings its facilities into compliance with the requirements of the ADA and applicable federal disability access design standards, Plaintiffs will continue to be denied full and equal access to and enjoyment of BROOKDALE's facilities as a result of physical access barriers in violation of the ADA.
 Moreover, unless and until Defendant BROOKDALE makes the requested reasonable modification in policies, practices and procedures set forth above with respect to the staffing of its facilities, Plaintiffs will continue to be denied full and equal access to and enjoyment of the services, goods, facilities, privileges, advantages and accommodations provided to its residents by BROOKDALE.
 In this regard, unless and until Defendants provide a sufficient number of adequately trained staff at its facilities, residents will continue to suffer the denial and deprivation of basic services that are necessary to daily living, including assistance with bathing, showering, toileting, taking medications, transferring, dressing, dining, as well as cleaning and laundry services.
-Further, residents with disabilities will continue to be denied full and equal access to onsite and off-site social and recreational activities, and will be segregated and isolated in violation of the ADA's integration mandate.
+Further, residents with disabilities will continue to be denied full and equal access to on-site and off-site social and recreational activities, and will be segregated and isolated in violation of the ADA's integration mandate.